Simryn Gill, from My Own Private Angkor, VAROLA

 Americas, (DCOTA), Dania Beach, FL

-Helen Varola founded Helen Varola Advisory in 1999 to address the strategic needs of art placement for the real estate community.
+Helen Varola founded Helen Varola Advisory in 1999 to address the strategic needs of art placement for the New York real estate community.
 With an aim to raising criticality in public art commissioning practice and regenerating sites as active places for public engagement, she has placed art for top real estate and asset management companies such as Cohen Brothers Realty, Equity Office, RXR, The Carlyle Group, Related, Taconic Investment Partners and Hines.
 Since 2005, Varola oversees Cohen Brothers’ national real estate portfolio and the private collection of art collector Charles S. Cohen, President and CEO of Cohen Brothers Realty.

 Varola launched her time-based curatorial project designLAb at the Pacific Design Center in 2009.
 In a profile for Art in America, Kris Kraus noted that “under Helen Varola the PDC has become the home of some of LA’s most innovative, ambitious young galleries.”
 Varola tested out new methods of thinking of long-term programming which develops over time, through commissions, residencies and special projects that evolve, utilizing the unique context of PDC’s design platform.